 Services are provided by the State Special Schools.
 Assessment services and technical assistance are also offered.
-For more information about the State Special Schools, please visit the California Department of Education Web site at www.cde.ca.gov/sp/ss/ or ask for more information from members of your child's Individualized Education Program (IEP) team.
+For more information about the State Special Schools, please visit the California Department of Education website at www.cde.ca.gov/sp/ss/ or ask for more information from members of your child's Individualized Education Program (IEP) team.

-20. Compulsory Education:
+23. Compulsory Education:

-Each person between the ages of 6 and 18 years, not exempted under the provisions of Education Code, is subject to compulsory full-time education.
+All persons from ages of 6-18 years not exempted under the provisions of Education Code is subject to compulsory full-time education.

-21. Residency Requirements-School Attendance Options:
+24. Residency Requirements-School Attendance Options:

-A pupil complies with the residency requirements for school attendance in a school district, if he or she is any of the following:
+A pupil complies with the residency requirements for school attendance in a school district, if the pupil is any of the following: